ydb-platform/ydb/ydb/docs/en/core/reference/observability/metrics/distributed-storage-performance.md

 The {{ ydb-short-name }} distributed storage can ensure low response times only under the following conditions:

-1. $DiskTimeAvailable >= UserDiskCost + InternalDiskCost + CompactionDiskCost + DefragDiskCost + ScrubDiskCost$ — The average load does not exceed the maximum allowed.
+1. $DiskTimeAvailable >= UserDiskCost + InternalDiskCost + CompactionDiskCost + DefragDiskCost + ScrubDiskCost$ — The average load does not exceed the maximum allowed load.
 2. $BurstDetector_redMs = 0$ — There are no short-term load bursts, which would lead to request queues on handlers.

 ### Performance metrics configuration